 Meaningful Review

 - Standards: Reviewing the standards.
 Make sure you have covered all the standards for each subject.
-Get out a list of your standards or checklists and see if there are any areas that your students may not have a solid understanding.
+Get out a list of your standards or checklists and see if there are any areas where your students may not have a solid understanding.
 Then, provide some extra review.
 For example, if you are reviewing reading standards, use READING SKILLS PASSAGES AND QUESTIONS to review each skill.

 Teach Text Evidence